gliff-ai/support/README.md

 This repository contains the Open Source code for [gliff.ai](https://gliff.ai)’s SUPPORT supporting library (built using the [Just The Docs](https://pmarsceill.github.io/just-the-docs/) Jekyll template).

 SUPPORT is [gliff.ai](https://gliff.ai)'s user documentation for supporting use of our user-friendly interface for curating, annotation and collaborating with imaging datasets for the purposes of developing imaging AI products.
-When the full [gliff.ai platform](https://gliff.ai/software/) is used, SUPPORT provides a clear guide for our users to support the development of high-quality and auditable datasets that satisfy any relevant regulatory frameworks which enables our users to build world-changing and trustworthy AI models and products.
+When the full [gliff.ai platform](https://gliff.ai/software/) is used, SUPPORT provides a clear guide for our users to support the development of high-quality and auditable datasets that aid compliance with regulatory frameworks, enabling our users to build world-changing and trustworthy AI models and products.

 A preview build of the current `main` branch is [here](https://docs.gliff.app/).